lidofinance/docs/docs/guides/steth-integration-guide.md

 ### Bookkeeping shares

 Although user friendly, stETH rebases add a whole level of complexity to integrating stETH into other dApps and protocols.
-When integrating stETH as an assets into any dApp, it's highly recommended to store and operate shares rather than stETH public balances directly, because stETH balances change both upon transfers, mints/burns, and rebases, while shares balances can only change upon transfers and mints/burns.
+When integrating stETH as a token into any dApp, it's highly recommended to store and operate shares rather than stETH public balances directly, because stETH balances change both upon transfers, mints/burns, and rebases, while shares balances can only change upon transfers and mints/burns.

 To figure out the shares balance, `getSharesByPooledEth(uint256)` function can be used.
 It returns the value not affected by future rebases and it can be converted back into stETH by calling `getPooledEthByShares` function.